 What is the meaning of Easter?

-Easter – a hope that shines brightly
+Easter – a path through hardship to hope

 Despite hot cross buns and Easter eggs appearing on store shelves from early January, Easter is not an easily understood Christian holiday.
 For starters, the week is full of contrasts.
 There is honour and praise followed by a day of deep, dark sadness, followed by joy, hope and light.

 It can be a little complicated understanding why Good Friday is ‘good’, why Easter is celebrated or how the meaning of Easter relates to our lives today.

 Every year, Easter has two significant celebrations – Good Friday and Easter Sunday.
 Unlike Christmas, these dates change from year to year – based on the lunar calendar.
 In 2022, Easter will be commemorated on Good Friday 15 April and Easter Sunday 17 April.

 Holy Week begins on ‘Palm Sunday’, less than one week before Jesus died.
 On this day, Jesus was celebrated.
 The people in Jerusalem waved palm branches as they shouted Jesus’ praises: “Blessed is the king of Israel” (John 12:13).
 It was a day when many people realised Jesus was more than just a good man, miracle worker or teacher.